-After the chunk arrives at the Front Door environment, it is cached and immediately served to the user.
+After the chunk arrives at the Front Door environment, it's cached and immediately served to the user.
 Front Door then pre-fetches the next chunk in parallel.
 This pre-fetch ensures that the content stays one chunk ahead of the user, which reduces latency.
-This process continues until the entire file is downloaded (if requested), all byte ranges are available (if requested), or the client terminates the connection.
+This process continues until the entire file gets downloaded (if requested) or the client closes the connection.

 For more information on the byte-range request, read RFC 7233.
-Front Door caches any chunks as they're received and so the entire file doesn't need to be cached on the Front Door cache.
-Subsequent requests for the file or byte ranges are served from the cache.
-If not all the chunks are cached, pre-fetching is used to request chunks from the backend.
-This optimization relies on the ability of the backend to support byte-range requests; if the backend doesn't support byte-range requests, this optimization isn't effective.
+Front Door caches any chunks as they're received so the entire file doesn't need to be cached on the Front Door cache.
+Ensuing requests for the file or byte ranges are served from the cache.
+If the chunks aren't all cached, pre-fetching is used to request chunks from the backend.
+This optimization relies on the backend's ability to support byte-range requests.
+If the backend doesn't support byte-range requests, this optimization isn't effective.

-Front Door can dynamically compress content on the edge, resulting in a smaller and faster response to your clients.
-All files are eligible for compression.
-However, a file must be of a MIME type that eligible for compression list.
-Currently, Front Door does not allow this list to be changed.
+Azure Front Door (classic) can dynamically compress content on the edge, resulting in a smaller and faster response time to your clients.
+In order for a file to be eligible for compression, caching must be enabled and the file must be of a MIME type to be eligible for compression.
+Currently, Front Door (classic) doesn't allow this list to be changed.
 The current list is:

 - "text/js", "text/plain"